 Can Financial Worries Impact Your Health?

 Do you often find yourself worrying about money?
-Are you stressed about paying down debt, or struggling with adding to your savings?
+Are you stressed about paying down debt, or struggling with savings?

-You’re not alone – finances are a big source of stress for 72% of Americans.
-Whether you’re living paycheck to paycheck or worrying about saving for retirement, financial stress can weigh you down.
-From our credit scores to our relationships, finances affect almost every aspect of our lives.
+You’re not alone – finances are a major source of stress for 72% of Americans.
+Whether you’re living paycheck to paycheck or nervous about retirement funds, financial stress can weigh you down.
+From credit scores to personal relationships, money affects almost every aspect of our lives.
 But the problem goes deeper than our pocketbooks.

-Research shows that financial worries can have negative effects on our mental and physical health.
-From sleep problems and anxiety to migraines and heart complications, financial stress has been linked to a variety of health problems.
-But if you take control of your personal finances, you can stabilize your financial and physical health all in one fell swoop.
+Research shows that financial worries can negatively affect our mental and physical health, from sleep problems and anxiety to migraines and heart complications.
+In taking control of your personal finances, you can also help stabilize your wellbeing.

 Taking control of your finances doesn’t have to be hard.
-At Origin Bank, we offer easy-to-use tools that make financial goal planning simple, with tips to help you achieve good financial health so you can reduce your stress and enjoy your hard-earned money.
+At Origin Bank, we offer easy-to-use tools that make financial goal planning simple, with expert advice to help you achieve good financial health so you can reduce your stress and enjoy your hard-earned money.
+We go beyond just banking – our goal is to connect people to their dreams.

 What is financial health?

 Financial health impacts your everyday life and your future.
-It’s also linked to your overall health and well-being.
 But what exactly is financial health?

 Financial health is a person’s ability to: